Web Analytics Made Easy - Statcounter

 Best Palm Trees for Backyard - Takeaways

-And some not to try, if your backyard is relatively small.
+Some are not suitable if your backyard is relatively small.

 • Like the Canary Island Date Palm (Phoenix canariensis - up to 90ft./27m), or the Mexican Fan Palm (Washingtonia robusta), those famed very tall Palms in Los Angeles.

-• Then there's the Bismarck Palm (Bismarckia nobilis), which isn't overly tall (60ft./18m), but has a wide-spreading, substantial crown.
+• Then there's the Bismarck Palm (Bismarckia nobilis), which isn't overly tall (60ft./18m), but has a wide-spreading crown.

-But if you're still thinking of that perfect palm & have a species in mind: You Can Ask Us if what palm you're thinking of may be suitable for your backyard.
+If you're thinking of that perfect palm & have a species in mind: You Can Ask Us if what palm you're thinking of may be suitable for your backyard.

 Get More of the Full Story...